maximelovino/YellowSpark/README.md

 #### Regression model for trip duration prediction

 We also trained a model to estimate traffic congestion, the goal here is to estimate the duration of a trip before it happens.
+This implementation is contained in the `YellowSparkCongestion` main.
 We decided to train this model only for Manhattan and only for rate codes 1 rides.

 The features used are: